 7. Ignore everyone

-I'm not asking you to become arrogant and suddenly develop a massive ego; I'm advising that you simply ignore what everyone else is saying and doing, and focus on your own endeavours.
-You will certainly be a lot happier and more productive, as you concentrate on your business and ignore everyone else.
+I'm not asking you to become arrogant and suddenly develop a massive ego; I'm advising that you ignore what everyone else is saying and doing, and focus on your endeavours.
+You will undoubtedly be a lot happier and more productive, as you concentrate on your business and ignore everyone else.